Transfer Student Admission

 Each of the four academic colleges of the University has its own GPA admission criteria:

-Information provided on the Application for Undergraduate Admission and Scholarships must be accurate and complete.
+Information provided on the Undergraduate Admission Application must be accurate and complete.
 Falsification or omission of information or credentials may result in the revocation of admission.

 Prospective transfer students are required to submit an application for admission and an official transcript from each college or university previously attended.
+To be considered official, transcripts must come directly from the previous college/university to UM-Dearborn’s Office of Undergraduate Admissions.
 Failure to list all schools attended on the application may result in revocation of admission.
-To be considered, official transcripts must come directly from the previous college/university to UM-Dearborn’s Office of Admissions and Orientation.

 The prospective student is responsible for contacting each previous school attended to request that official transcripts be sent.
 While all transcripts are required for admission, only courses taken at an accredited college or university will be considered for transfer to the University of Michigan-Dearborn.
 UM-Dearborn uses the Transfer Credit Practices published by the American Association for Collegiate Registrars and Admission Officers (AACRAO) as a guideline to determine transferability of courses based on accreditation status and other criteria.
 A list of accredited U.S. and Canadian colleges and universities can be obtained from the U.S. Department of Education website at ope.ed.gov/accreditation.

-When the application and official transcripts have been received, they will be evaluated and the student will be notified regarding admission status.
+When the application and all official transcripts have been received, they will be reviewed and the student will be notified regarding admission status.

-Official corrections made to transcripts by previous schools, whether high schools, colleges, or universities, must be submitted to the Office of Admissions and Orientation within six months of the first day of classes of the term of admission.
+Official corrections made to transcripts by previous schools, whether high schools, colleges, or universities, must be submitted to the Office of Undergraduate Admissions within six months of the first day of classes of the term of admission.